 Although a thatched roof is eminently flammable fire actually travels through the thatch quite slowly - “from 1.3m/hr in calm conditions to 4m/hr in a gentle breeze” according to the National Society of Master Thatchers.
 It seems probable that whilst everyone’s attention was drawn by the fire spreading to the houses to the south-west it was slowly making its way down the roof of the row of tenementRented dwelling

-s where it started and it would’ve been sparks from that which caught the thatch of the two unoccupied cottages.
+or lands where it started and it would’ve been sparks from that which caught the thatch of the two unoccupied cottages.

 Regardless of how it actually spread the report said that “Within an hour from the outbreak most of the roofs had fallen in”.
 The fire brigade could only damp down Mr Read’s slated house in the middle and another house on the “Netherbury side of the first row” – presumably what is now Bay Tree Cottage.
 It’s hard to know how much effect this had but both buildings were saved even though the brigade ran out of water quite quickly.